 Educator Effectiveness Regional Support

-Effective in the 2017-18 school year, the Educator Effectiveness Office is shifting how it will provide support to the field.
-Based on quantitative and qualitative feedback, regional specialists will be deployed to support districts and BOCES as they work to enhance their evaluation implementation practices.
+Effective in the 2017-18 school year, the Educator Effectiveness Office shifted how it provides support to the field.
+Based on quantitative and qualitative feedback, regional specialists are now out in the field to support districts and BOCES as they work to enhance their evaluation implementation practices.
 This shift in support is an effort to honor continuous improvement both in the evaluation system and technical assistance provided by CDE.
 The regional specialist model will aid districts and BOCES as they continue their journey in supporting educator practice and building an integrated, systematic approach to evaluation

 - Continued development of quality evaluation systems

 - Share efficient and effective best practice examples from across the state